triton-inference-server/pytriton/docs/inference_callable.md

 ```
 - `@fill_optionals(**defaults)` - fills missing inputs in requests with default values provided by user (if model owner
 have default values for some optional parameter it is good idea to provide them at the very beginning, so
-the other decorators can make bigger consistent groups and send them to the inference function)
+the other decorators can make bigger consistent groups and send them to the inference callable)
 ```python
 import numpy as np
 from pytriton.decorators import batch, fill_optionals, group_by_values